Topas-Nordic/TopasExtractor/README.md

 # Topas Extractor

-Topas Extractor is mainly a CLI tool for extracting refined parameters from Topas .OUT files and export them as a csv file.
+Topas Extractor is mainly a CLI tool for extracting refined parameters from Topas .OUT files directly, and export them as a csv file.
 The tool works with both single refinement files and BIG.OUT files which we typically generate when setting up a surface refinement.

+Although Topas has good support to export parameters, I and many others prefer to extract parameters directly from the .OUT file.
+Topas Extractor is an aid for this type of workflow.

 ## Installation